Q: “I’m comfortable with my child being gay.”

 How the United States reached full marriage equality (via .Mic) Sources: Human Rights Campaign, Pew Research Center, and National LGBTQ Task Force.

-Progress has been made in our lifetimes—such as the Supreme Court’s 5–4 decision in Obergefell (2015), which legalized same-sex marriage everywhere in the US.
+Progress has been made in the past decade—such as the Supreme Court’s 5–4 decision in Obergefell (2015), which legalized same-sex marriage everywhere in the US.
 And even more recently, in June 2020, the Supreme Court ruled 6–3 that employers could not discriminate against employees on a basis of gender identity or sexual orientation.

 But the truth is, a sizable number of people in college today grew up in all of those states, and had parents who voted for those constitutional bans.
 Others grew up in a country where a religious or cultural majority imposed those laws as matters of faith and cultural homogeneity.
 Still more simply hold these beliefs themselves.